-The increasing availability of interactive screens and video walls have made AV technologies more and more prominent to our working environments.
+The increasing availability of interactive screens and video walls has made AV technologies more and more prominent in our working environments.
 From large meeting rooms to huddle spaces, from classrooms to lecture halls, both enterprises and schools often look towards AV as a way to produce interesting experiences and help with real-time interactions.

-It is under such circumstance that the Q-NEX smart campus solution is designed.
+It is under such circumstances that the Q-NEX smart campus solution is designed.
 As an AV/IT convergent solution provider, Q-NEX offers not only classroom devices centralized control, but also AV distribution over IP and live streaming on a unified platform, so that school IT admin can have remote management over the whole campus through web or App anytime and anywhere.

 It’s expected that nowadays there will be more business challenges for the AV/IT convergence.
 One should put really thoughtful consideration into system design.
 Traditionally, creating a separate Virtual Local Area Network (VLAN) for AV devices is a preferred solution.
 In this case, the network setup can be well controlled by AV professionals, although at the end of the day it will be under the management of the networks team.
 However it will require a higher cost for system maintenance, and the organization needs to spend quite a lot of money in hiring high-level IT personnel for daily management.
 For Q-NEX solution, take advantage of the school’s existing network, there’s no need to set up a special VLAN for the system, as long as there’s Internet access for the school, we can realize the device control and AV over IP distribution.
 The system is also easy to manage for the school IT admins, as they can sit in the office with their laptops using the Q-NEX Console for an overall view of each classroom’s devices.